-Artward Bound's curriculum reflects our program's learning environment.
+Artward Bound offers a variety of artistic experiences and curriculum designed to build artistic, academic and life skills.
 Student-artists enjoy field trips to local museums, professorial presentations from MassArt and neighboring Boston institution faculty, and access to MassArt's traditional youth programs.
 For the first two years, program activities take place primarily at MassArt, after which students may participate in other affiliated art programs throughout the city.

-Student-artists in Artward Bound begin with a six-week summer session that blends intensive art and academic courses on MassArt's campus.
+Artward Bound begins with a six-week summer session that blends intensive art and academic courses on MassArt's campus.
 The summer semester incorporates Artward Bound curriculum with access to MassArt's Creative Vacation, Summer Studios and Summer Intensives programs.

-SNEAKER DESIGN: FEET FIRST INTO DRAWING! ~ In this project, students focus on drawing and designing for the human figure, building towards a footwear design project.
-In the last phase of the project, students learn and apply animation skills to create a promotional animation to market their design.
-A focus throughout will be on deepening drawing skills from observing the world around us.
-The brain is wired from birth for drawing, the skill is activated and improved by doing it over and over and over and over and over again.
+SNEAKER DESIGN: FEET FIRST INTO DRAWING! focused on drawing and designing for the human figure, building towards a footwear design project.
+In the last phase of the project, students learned basic animation skills to create a promotional animation to market their design.

-FIELD GUIDE TO THE FENS ~ Artward Bound student-artists create a Field Guide to the Fens, featuring illustrations and text that educates visitors about the natural and cultural resources of the Boston Fens.
-While researching, student-artists pay special attention to plants that serve human life by studying urban foraging and natural pigments.
-After the Field Guides and related creative materials are printed, the student-artists co-lead a workshop that further connects people with the natural resources of the Fens.
-The workshop engages participants in hands-on activities and a walking tour of the Fens.
+FIELD GUIDE TO THE FENS offered an arts integrated approach to botanical and natural science studies exploring the Emerald Necklace in the Fenway neighborhood.
+Artward Bound student-artists created a Field Guide to the Fens, featuring illustrations and text that educates visitors about the natural and cultural resources of the Boston Fens.
+Curriculum covered fauna and flora, with a focus on how plants can serve human through urban foraging and natural pigments.
+Students also led workshops and walking tours of the Fens, with the goal of further connecting people with the natural resources in their community.

-DESIGNOVATE! ~ Designovate is a foundational architectural design project for Artward Bound student-artists to learn by doing as they explore the intersection of art, design, sustainability, and spatial change.
-Artward Bound students enhanced their literacy through the design process, acquiring the tools to think like a designer, and examining sustainable architecture to connect with current thinking in sustainability.
-Student-artists learned approaches to problem solving and received inspirational leadership, with ongoing guidance and critiques at intervals in the design process.
-Students also participated in skills-based workshops led by MassArt graduate students.
+DESIGNOVATE! was structured as a foundational architectural design project for Artward Bound participants to learn by doing while exploring the intersection of art, design, sustainability, and spatial change.
+Working with MassArt graduate students in collaboration with MassArt faculty, Artward Bound students were able to gain an understanding of the tools related to thinking like a designer, and explored sustainable architecture grounded in the current thinking around sustainability.
+Projects encouraged diverse approaches to problem solving and engaged in critiques at regular intervals in the design process.

-RITUAL/SACRED ARTS ~ Artward Bound student-artists understood and appreciated different approaches to spiritual art expressed in cultural practice, and developed their own personal expressions inspired by these traditions.
+RITUAL/SACRED ARTS explored different approaches to spiritual art expressed in cultural practice, and developed their own personal work inspired by these traditions.
 Students learned about African masks and art inspired by African masks; Buddhist art and mandalas; and stained glass art.
-Artward Bound student-artists created works that are spiritually meaningful to them, guided by insight learned from these traditional art forms.
+Artward Bound student-artists created works spiritually meaningful to them, guided by insight learned from these traditional art forms.

 Professional and Continuing Education